We often overlook unpopular opinions.

 Tips for Conducting Effective Research

-To perform an effective research to back your story, follow these steps,
+To do an effective research to back your story, follow these steps,

 The Art of Debate around Unpopular Opinions

 Debating is fun.
-It helps unearth new perspectives that you might not even have thought of.
+It helps unearth new perspectives that you have not even have thought of.

 In the arena of debate, remember this cardinal rule: